TakuSemba/Spotlight/README.md

 ## Skip Target, Skip Spotlight

-you can skip the current target or skip the all comming targets.
+you can skip the current legacyTarget or skip the all comming targets.

 ```java
 Spotlight spotlight = Spotlight.with(this)...start();